 New scientific collaborations, a key goal of the fellowship, have also arisen from this work in the last year.
 This includes with Professor Michael Barnett, a neurologist based at the Royal Prince Alfred Hospital, to provide expertise on the magnetic resonance imaging (MRI) procedure for the transcranial magnetic stimulation clinical trial; Professor Trevor Kilpatrick from the Florey Institute of Neuroscience and Mental Health, and Professor Anne-Louise Ponsonby from the Murdoch Children’s Research Institute, to collaborate on the stem cell work and clinical trial.

-Associate Professor Young and Professor Taylor have secured additional MS-related funding, including a $10 million federal government funding boost under the Medical Research Future Fund as part of the collaborative flagship MS research program at the Menzies Institute for Medical Research, which is led by Professor Taylor and includes Associate Professor Young.
+Dr Young and Professor Taylor have secured additional MS-related funding, including a $10 million federal government funding boost under the Medical Research Future Fund as part of the collaborative flagship MS research program at the Menzies Institute for Medical Research, which is led by Professor Taylor and includes Dr Young.

 Updated: 23 August 2019